Subscribe to RSS feeds Bulkowski Blog via RSS

 Bottom priceThe price variation between bottoms is small, usually between 0% and 4%.
 The two valleys should appear to bottom near the same price.

-SeparationThe twin valleys are several weeks apart with most falling in the 2 to 7 week range; wider than 7 weeks and performance deteriorates.
+SeparationThe twin valleys are several weeks apart with most falling in the 2 to 7 week range (the median is 23 days).

 ConfirmationThe double bottom confirms as a true double bottom once price closes above the peak between the two valleys.
 That is the top red line on the figure to the right.